gjedeer/xmpp-youtube-dl-bot/README.md

 # Usage

+Log into your XMPP bot's account and add your main account to the roster.
+Only people from the roster are allowed to use the bot.

 Send the bot a link from your XMPP client.
 The bot supports an impressive number of video hosting websites via youtube-dl: https://rg3.github.io/youtube-dl/supportedsites.html

 # Known issues